silvina-varela/silvina-varela/README.md

 ### Hi, I'm Silvina 👋
 I'm a Full Stack Web Developer from Buenos Aires, Argentina.
 I have experience in PERN stack and a background in book editing and publishing that has equipped me with the skills to work in collaborative and creative environments, where being detail-oriented, resourceful, organized and eager to share knowledge with others is highly valued.
+I love coding and learning new technologies, except on Saturdays, when I turn into a woodworker.

 ## 🤹‍ My Skills &nbsp;
 ### &nbsp;Languages